crossplane/docs/content/v1.14/cli/_index.md

 The Crossplane CLI includes:
 * tools to build, install, update and push Crossplane Packages
 * standalone Composition Function testing and rendering without the need to access a Kubernetes cluster running Crossplane
-* visual dependency mapping across Compositions, Composite Resources and Managed Resources
+* troubleshoot Crossplane Compositions, Composite Resources and Managed Resources

 ## Installing the CLI